smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

 ![Job Status When Stuck In Job Queue](../Resources/Images/IBM-i/Job-Figure-Status-When-Stuck-In-Job-Queue.png "Job Status When Stuck In Job Queue")

-As the OpCon/xps Schedule display above illustrates, a job that is still in the job queue and not actually started yet shows a status of \"Job Running -- STILL IN JOBQ\".
+As the OpCon/xps Schedule display above illustrates, a job that is still in the job queue and not actually started yet shows a status of "Job Running -- STILL IN JOBQ".
 This status can occur for any of at least the following three reasons:

-1. If the job queue was not attached to a subsystem (originally reported with the status of \"Job Running -- JOBQ NO SBS\")
+1. If the job queue was not attached to a subsystem (originally reported with the status of "Job Running -- JOBQ NO SBS")
 2. If a job was manually placed in HOLD status while it was still in the job queue.
 3. If the maximum number of jobs permitted are already active in the attached subsystem, and the job has to wait until one of the active jobs ends.